 Working with some excellent Ethiopian collaborators and in particular Pascale Kropf at Imperial college, London, we are using parasite genetics and RNA-seq of clinical samples to understand the pathogenesis and epidemiology of leishmaniasis in Ethiopia.

-I lead the Sanger Institute involvement in the first reference genome for Haemonchus contortus.
+I led the Sanger Institute involvement in the first reference genome for Haemonchus contortus.
 Haemonchus is widely used as a model in research on anti-nematode anthelminthics, so it was natural to try and use this resource to try and understand the genetic basis of anthelmintihcs resistance.

 I was involved in the earliest work on the genomics of Leishmania populations, and with a range of collaborators have published on Leishmania populations in the Indian subcontinent, East Africa and South America, and recently the first global picture of the Leishmania donovani species complex.